Lapland-Robotics/miniATV/atv_setup/README.md

 # This is miniATV Robot

 ## At the moment
-- nVidia Jetson Nano (JetPack 4.5) with RPLidar
+- Nvidia Jetson Nano (JetPack 4.5) with RPLidar
 - ROS Melodic and teb_local_planner (AMCL) on remote launch...

 ## Installation